 All of this coincides in peaceful cooperation with monkeys.
 Lots of them.
 Not to mention bugs, geckos, snakes, frogs, and torrential downpours.

 I didn’t realize that, if given the chance, monkeys will eat your face off and steal your cell phone, or that “nearby” meant that monkeys would be literally everywhere.

 They really do come after any dangling bags in pursuit of food.
 Once a monkey chased me down while I walked with a red, cloth bag dangling.
 I squared up in a baseball stance, my red bag as the bat, and he backed away.

 During the day, there is always a man with a slingshot posted outside of the Monkey Forest entrance who protects passersby.
 Shop owners along Monkey Forest Road also carry slingshots to protect their wares.

 In the afternoons, I wrote from a co-working space called Hubud and was once joined by this monkey who jumped right up on the table to see what I was writing about.

-Bugs, frogs and snakes, oh my!
+Bugs, frogs, and snakes, oh my!

 One night, my neighbors woke up to a loud bang and found two large snakes mating on their porch.
 They shrugged it off because, well, what can you do?
 This is just life on Monkey Forest Road.
 It’s a jungle!

 The good news is that – at least during the rainy season – there is a daily downpour when all creatures take a break to watch the rainfall.
 Afterward, the jungle takes over once again.

-- It’s a beautiful place once one acknowledges that the jungle always wins.
+- It’s a beautiful place once one acknowledges that the Ubud jungle always wins.
 That’s my biggest tip: Don’t be frustrated.
 Just accept the bug bites, the monkey poo, and the daily downpour.

 - Do not carry food near the Monkey Forest.